 Carry on on up the path ahead you will pass through the railway line and find YHA South Downs!

-YHA South Downs Courtyard cafe
+Relax at YHA South Downs Courtyard Cafe

 The YHA South Downs has a Courtyard cafe serving a selection meals and snacks as well as this it has a well stocked bar.
 You can take a break with a tea or coffee and slice of cake!
 It has clean facilities, and offer a serene garden setting where you can relax and enjoy pleasant views on a sunny day.
 Given its location on the popular South Downs Way route, you're likely to encounter fellow hikers and cyclists taking a breather here, typically in high spirits.

-Getting back to Lewes from Southease
+Getting back to Lewes from Southease by Train

 The easiest way to get back to Lewes from Southease is by taking the train at Southease Station.
 The station is nestled in the heart of the quaint village of Southease and situated on the Seaford branch of the East Coastway Line, has an irresistibly charming vibe.